- Develop your capacity to solve real-life management problems

 The dynamic and challenging world of business has encouraged the increasing use of project management across all business sectors.
 In turn, this has created a heightened demand for qualified project managers, not only in the traditional areas of engineering and technology but also into new fields of practice.
 These additional areas include health and wellbeing; environmental and community development programmes; education; archaeology; and many of the creative and key service industries (including tourism and event management); inspiring innovative forms of project and programme management.

 Project Management at Winchester equips you with technical and interpersonal skills in both tactical and strategic approaches to portfolio, programme and project management.
 It also provides opportunities for you to acquire the attributes, skills and knowledge to work as effective and professional project managers to ensure you get the best out of your project teams.
 You discuss and debate ideas and practices, considering how they fit into your professional experience in the workplace.

+As an Association of Project Management (APM) Corporate Member, we have links to national events and organisations which will enable you to build your business networks.
 The programme develops skills and knowledge for action in the workplace.
 Project management is critical and useful for a wide variety of careers in the public, private and third sectors.
 The programme provides a firm foundation for undertaking postgraduate research at PhD level.

 ABOUT THIS COURSE

 Suitable for applicants from:

 A focus of the programme is the development of the students' capacity to apply the necessary skills to solve real-life problems in management environments.
 A wide range of teaching and learning methods are adopted including student-led discussions, lectures and debates, presentations, workshops involving a range of active learning activities, independent study, web-based activities and a series of guest speakers throughout each semester.